jackgoh/duckyduino/README.md

     --unflash, -uf  Revert your Arduino into a regular serial device --upload, -up   Upload .ino sketch to Arduino

+There are 2 steps to flash your Arduino into HID Keyboard as Rubber Ducky:
+1. Upload duck sketch `python duckyduino.py -up sketch/helloworld`
+2. Flash `python duckyduino.py -f`

+To update duck scripts you have to restore your Arduino into default `python duckyduino.py -uf`

 ## FAQ
 How to put Arduino into DFU mode